manifoldfinance/docs-xga/docs/index.md

 sidecar and a domain-specific engine called Open Games for proving/developing (game-specific) mechanisms.

 -   Preconfirmations without CL or EL changes
--   Searchers no longer need to vertically intergrate with Builders, leading to a more competitive MEV market for the benefit of Validator returns.
+-   Searchers no longer need to vertically integrate with Builders, leading to a more competitive MEV market for the benefit of Validator returns.
--   Unambigiously earns more for Validators than running MEV Boost alone.
+-   Unambiguously earns more for Validators than running MEV Boost alone.

 > Platform Overview, including Auction design, Rollup and Relay details.